 Before and after-school programs

 Extended care programs tend to be specific to the schools in question.
-Parents at every school work hours that extend beyond the school day, so most schools partner with a program to support care before and after school.
+Families at every school work hours that extend beyond the school day, so most schools partner with a program to support care before and after school.
 All California schools have access to public funding to provide expanded learning (before and after school) and summer learning opportunities, and this funding has grown in recent years.

 The district is working to secure automatic enrollment in afterschool for entering TK, K, and 6th-grade families who would like it.
-Each school will have more information about its afterschool programs.

 Ask the schools you are considering what options they provide.
 How these programs are structured is specific to the school.
 Many schools have care between 7:30 am and 6 pm and vary in cost, activities, and exact timing.